 Based on Kuo's personal experiences and the cruel but realistic condition, his choices were not difficult to understand.

-However, destructions that the eight-year-long rebel war brought the empire was too influential, which was the biggest reason of Li Kuo’s sadness and contradictions in his whole life.
+However, destructions that the eight-year-long rebel war brought the empire were too influential, which was the biggest reason for Li Kuo’s sadness and contradictions in his whole life.

 Therefore, in the end, he had to give up his ambitious dream that he had since childhood.